-In addition to these information sessions, the School will conduct a Parent Information Evening on Monday 10 August.
-This event will incorporate a Subject Expo where parents and students can speak with staff about subject offerings.
+In addition to these information sessions, the School will conduct a Parent Information Evening on Monday 8 August.
+This event will incorporate a Subject Expo where parents and students can speak with staff about subject offerings, as well as a tertiary/careers exhibition.